As of 5th january 2021, Youth services will be changed in line with new Covid lockdown restrictions.

 JusB runs many projects throughout the year, all aiming to help young people in Bromley to develop into confident, happy adults.

+I would like to close with repeating something I said in the autumn; “I think it’s even more apt as we look to the year ahead.
 Clearly the world has not yet returned to normal and restrictions look as though they may be part of our lives for a while yet, but it is important that we try to be a constant for young people and that they know we are there for them, even if it is via Zoom or telephone.
-It is essential that they have space: space to study, space to think, space to be alone with their thoughts and that all important space to be themselves and space to talk to youth workers who will listen when needed.
-We will try with our utmost to ensure that our space is always there for them.
+It’s essential that they have space: space to study, space to think, space to be alone with their thoughts and that all important space to be themselves and space to talk to youth workers who will listen when needed.
+We will try our utmost to ensure that our space is always there for them”.

 SUPPORT THE CHILDREN